reuterbal/photobooth/INSTALL.md

 Skip this, if you have your hardware already up and running.

 ### Install Raspbian Desktop
-Choose Raspbian Desktop instead of the Lite flavor, which might lack some packages required for the GUI.
+Choose Raspbian Desktop instead of the Lite flavor, which lacks some packages required for the GUI.

 Download and installation instructions are available at the [Raspberry Pi website](https://www.raspberrypi.org/documentation/installation/installing-images/)